mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

   number of elements increases, new elements will be filled in with the `newel` parameter.
 - `shape(val)` will take a n-dimensional embedding and return the size of each dimension as as array.
+- `concat(x, ...)` will take several embeddings with identical sizes in all but their last dimension and join them together on the last dimension.
+  For single dimension embeddings, this is normal concatenation.
+For two dimension embeddings, this will join them vertically.
+And so forth.
 - `slice(val, index)` will take an n-dimensional embedding and select only the `index`th element of the last index.
 For example, with a `m x n` embedding `x` a single row can be selected with `x[index]` (returning a `n` element